nomilous/notice/spec/notice/README.md

 #### the `next` function

-The next function has some nested tools.
+The next function has some nested functions.

+`next.notify(payload)`
-* `next.notify(payload)` sends a payload back to the emitter's promise notify function.
-Emitters with a node style callback waiting have no mechanism to receive these notifications.
+* Sends a payload back to the emitter's promise notify function.
+* Emitters with a node style callback waiting have no mechanism to receive these notifications.

+`next.cancel()`
-* `next.cancel()` suspends further traversal of the pipeline and sends a cancel notification back to the emitter's promise notify function. **It does not call an error into the waiting node style callback.**
+* Suspends further traversal of the pipeline.
+* Sends a cancel notification back to the emitter's promise notify function.
+* **It does not call an error into the waiting node style callback.**

+`next.reject(error)`
-* `next.reject(error)` terminates the middleware traversal (same as throw)
+* Terminates the middleware traversal.
+* Calls the error back to the emitter promise/callback.

 #### the `traversal` object